J-adithya/Color-Detection-and-Image-Conversion-Using-Python/README.md

 The project repository folder contains 3 files:

-Color_detection.py – main source code of our project.
-Colorpic.jpg – sample image for experimenting.
+Project final.py – main source code of our project. astranaut.jpg – sample image for experimenting.
 Colors.csv – a file that contains our dataset.

 Upon Running double click on an image region to inspect its RGB values and color name.